jedisct1/swift-sodium/README.md

 ## Password hashing

-Password hashing provides the ability to derive key material from a user-generated password.
-Password hashing is designed to be "slow" to hamper brute force attacks, thus the computational and memory parameters may be user-defined.
+Password hashing provides the ability to derive key material from a low-entropy password.
+Password hashing functions are designed to be expensive to hamper brute force attacks, thus the computational and memory parameters may be user-defined.

 ```swift
 let sodium = Sodium()